Behind the Scenes of Our New LCHF Meal Plan

-SOSCuisine’s Low Carb Healthy Fat meal plan, on the other hand, encourages the consumption of good mono- and polyunsaturated fats, which are found, for example, in olive and canola oil, fish, avocado and nuts and seeds.
+SOSCuisine’s Low Carb High Fat meal plan, on the other hand, encourages the consumption of good mono- and polyunsaturated fats, which are found, for example, in olive and canola oil, fish, avocado and nuts and seeds.

 A Question of Price…

 Since our LCHF meal plan contains good sources of fat (olive oil, fatty fish, nuts and seeds) – which are usually higher in price, and fewer legumes and whole grains – which are less expensive, it can be a bit more expensive than our other meal plans.